 Cash and cash equivalents include highly liquid investments with terms to maturity at acquisition of three months or less.

 Short-term investments

 Short-term investments are recorded at fair value.
-Changes in fair value are included in net revenue for the year.
+Changes in fair value are included in excess of revenue over expenses.